PanDAWMS/panda-client/README.txt

 ** Release Note

-current
+0.2.3 (12/6/2009)
+  * updated brokerage to use cache version if applicable
+  * fixed location lookup to ignore TAPE when checking available files
-  * fixed for --burstSubmit
+  * fixed pathena for --burstSubmit

 0.2.2 (11/20/2009)
   * protection against unchecked replica info in DQ2